-The Case for Sweatpants
+Listen: Should We Accept Our New Sweatpants Reality?

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts

 To mid-aughts celebrities such as Paris Hilton and Britney Spears, they were high fashion.
-To the likes of Jerry Seinfeld and Eva Mendes they’re a sign of defeat; they declare to the world, as Jerry tells George Costanza in the Seinfeld pilot, “I’m miserable, so I might as well be comfortable.”
+To the likes of Jerry Seinfeld and Eva Mendes, they’re a sign of defeat; they declare to the world, as Jerry tells George Costanza in the Seinfeld pilot, “I’m miserable, so I might as well be comfortable.”

 And since the start of the pandemic, sweatpants have become perhaps more ubiquitous than ever.